HeyPouya/PersianLinearDatePicker/README.md

 ### Library

-This project is made by Kotlin and AndroidX completely and is not a forked or refactored code.
+This project is made in Kotlin and AndroidX.

 ### Current Functions